The Cavaliers Drum and Bugle Corps: 1993 - Present

 From August 2, 2001, through July 25, 2003, The Cavaliers won a DCI record sixty-four (64) contests in a row.
 The 2003 show, "Spin Cycle" by Richard Saucedo won the last DCM Championship before the top corps abandoned the circuit, and the DCI Southwestern Regional before The Blue Devils caught up and won both the Midwestern Regional and DCI East.
 The two corps went into DCI Championships in Orlando seemingly neck-and-neck, but the Devils dominated the Championships, and rather than The Cavaliers getting their sixth crown, the Devils gained their eleventh.
 In 2004, the corps hosted a percussion reunion; Cavalier drummers from 1948 through 2004, including every snare drummer since 1961, gathered to play together.
 Then The Cavaliers' "007" show of tunes from James Bond movies powered through the season, losing once to the Devils and twice to The Cadets en route to the sixth DCI title that had eluded the corps the previous year.
 After the DCI Championships in Denver, The Cavaliers, The Cadets, Madison Scouts, Phantom Regiment, Blue Devils, and Santa Clara Vanguard, the winners of all but two DCI Championships made a four show tour through California.
 In early 2008, Jeff Fiedler stepped down after seventeen years as The Cavaliers' director.
 He was replaced by former director Adolph DeGrauwe.
-After their 2006 title, The Cavaliers remained in the top four at DCI Finals until finishing eighth in 2012, seventh in 2013, and sixth in 2014.
+After their 2006 title, a gradual decline became the norm, even though The Cavaliers remained in the top four at DCI Finals unitl 2011.
+However 2012 saw a meteoric drop to 8th, seventh in 2013, and sixth in 2014.
 They then returned to DCI's top four in 2017.

 In addition to the drum and bugle corps, The Cavaliers Arts, Performance & Education, Inc. also sponsors Chromium Winds, an indoor winds group that competes in WGI.